 - Yellow archangel (Lamium galeobdolon)

-Tip: If you see "creeping" in a plant's common name and/or "reptans" in its botanical name, that is often a good indication that the plant uses rhizomes to store nutrients and to propagate itself vegetatively.
-It is also a possible red flag for gardeners who value low-maintenance landscaping and do not want to be saddled with rhizomatous (the spelling for the adjective) plants that will be constantly popping up in spots where they are not wanted.
+If you see "creeping" in a plant's common name or reptans or radicans in its Latin name, that is often a good indication that the plant uses rhizomes to store nutrients and to multiply without the use of seeds.
+It is also a possible red flag for gardeners who value low-maintenance landscaping and do not want to be saddled with rhizomatous plants that will be constantly popping up in spots where they are not wanted.

-It should be noted, however, that rhizomes are not always a bad thing.
-There are some well-behaved plants that have rhizomes, such as canna lilies.
-Also, sometimes you actually want a plant to spread.
-The very name, "ground cover" is often used with the implied meaning that such a plant will spread out over a large area, thereby suppressing weed growth.
-The rhizomes of the popular ground cover, Pachysandra terminalis allow the plant to do just that.
+The very name, "ground cover," is often used with the implied meaning that such a plant will spread out over a large area, thereby suppressing weed growth or fighting erosion on a slope.
+The rhizomes of the popular ground cover Pachysandra terminalis allow the plant to do just that.

 Rhizomes vs. Roots, Stolons